-We currently have only 10 employees and we depend upon these employees to manage the day-to-day activities of our business.
+We currently have seventeen employees and we depend upon these employees (in particular Dr. Christopher Schaber, our President and Chief Executive Officer) to manage the day-to-day activities of our business.
 Because we have such limited personnel, the loss of any of them or our inability to attract and retain other qualified employees in a timely manner would likely have a negative impact on our operations.
-We will not be successful if our management team cannot effectively manage and operate our business.
+We may be unable to effectively manage and operate our business, and our business may suffer, if we lose the services of our employees.